acconeer/acconeer-python-exploration/docs/processing/distance_detector.rst

 Measuring close to the sensor
 -----------------------------

 Measuring the distance to objects very close to the sensor is difficult due to the presence of the strong direct leakage closer than approximately 6 cm to the radar.
 However, often the presence of strongly reflecting objects, such as fluid surfaces, can be detected.
-Optimal performance is obtained by using :attr:`~acconeer.exptool.configs.EnvelopeServiceConfig.profile` 1, setting :attr:`~acconeer.exptool.configs.EnvelopeServiceConfig.gain` to zero and enabling :attr:`~acconeer.exptool.configs.EnvelopeServiceConfig.maximize_signal_attenuation` to not saturate the sensor and using Recorded threshold.
+Optimal performance is obtained by using :attr:`~acconeer.exptool.a111.EnvelopeServiceConfig.profile` 1, setting :attr:`~acconeer.exptool.a111.EnvelopeServiceConfig.gain` to zero and enabling :attr:`~acconeer.exptool.a111.EnvelopeServiceConfig.maximize_signal_attenuation` to not saturate the sensor and using Recorded threshold.
 Often, the presence of an object only slightly alters the shape of the direct leakage, so that a well shaped peak is not found.
 Instead, it is recommended to see if the envelope signal is above threshold by enabling :attr:`~examples.processing.distance_detector.processing.ProcessingConfiguration.show_first_above_threshold`.

 Configuration parameters
 ------------------------